The”Advance” To Jackson And Sony/ATV Operating Agreement Conditions

 Obviously, the documents don’t give the details that Mr. Branca surely has in his records; however, after having read the conditions of the Operating Agreement, I feel like nobody explained to Michael Jackson the kind of economic impact this forced “saving” concept would have had on his business companies.

-Just think of how dramatically his cash flow situation changed: from an average of $70 million income per year from ATV under EMI administration, artist royalties and MJIAC Publishing, to a hypothetical $6.6 plus maybe $13 million – if and when every operating costs have been paid -.
+Just think of how dramatically his cash flow situation changed: from an average of $70 million income per year from ATV under EMI administration, artist royalties and MJIAC Publishing, to a hypothetical $6.6 plus maybe $13 million – if and when every operating cost had been paid -.

 Then the advances, yes… and the maturing interests… on and on.
 No to mention of the royalties artist miscalculated of Sony Music, and MIJAC on hold because any further new catalog acquisition was to be developed for Sony/ATV.